gbauch/gbauch.github.io/_pages/about.md

 ---

-I am a postdoc at the [IMW](https://www.uni-bielefeld.de/zwe/imw/) and the [CeUS](https://www.uni-bielefeld.de/einrichtungen/ceus/) as well as an associated postdoc within the [CUDE](https://www.uni-bielefeld.de/zwe/imw/cude/) research training group at Bielefeld University.
+I am a postdoc at the [IMW](https://www.uni-bielefeld.de/zwe/imw/) and the [CeUS](https://www.uni-bielefeld.de/einrichtungen/ceus/) as well as an associated postdoc within the [CUDE](https://www.uni-bielefeld.de/zwe/imw/cude/) research training group and the [CRC1283](https://www.sfb1283.uni-bielefeld.de/Pages/home) at Bielefeld University.
 I have completed my doctoral studies under the supervision of [Prof. Frank Riedel](https://wwwhomes.uni-bielefeld.de/friedel/) and [Prof. Andreas Blume](https://sites.google.com/site/andreas3blume/).

 <p>My research interests include game and decision theory under uncertainty and their application to languages, narratives, correlation and partnership dissolutions.</p>